 The first booklet is for your little ones, showing through pictures and words what they should expect during their journey through Belfast International Airport.
 There are lots of fun activities and interesting facts along the way.

 The second booklet is for adults with Autism and is also a useful guide for parents and carers of children with Autism.

 To assist with your journey through the airport we can also offer you a special lanyard.
 Our teams have been trained to recognise the lanyards and to provide appropriate assistance at every stage of your journey.

 The distinctive lanyard informs staff that a member of your family group may need a little more time to process information and may require additional assistance to prepare for check in and security screening.
 Staff are also aware that passengers wearing a lanyard may need to remain with family or friends throughout the process.

 To request further information, please contact firstname.lastname@example.org

-If you wish to receive an Autism Awareness Pack please include your full postal address.
+If you wish to receive an Autism Awareness Lanyard please include your full postal address.